home-assistant/home-assistant.io/source/_integrations/hive.markdown

 - Enter you Hive Password.
 - Update the scan interval or leave as the default 120 seconds (Cannot be set lower than 30 seconds).

-YAML configuration is no longer available because it cannot handle two-factor authentication.
+YAML configuration is no longer supported as Hive can be setup via the UI.

 ## Options